-I just bought a William Optics Gran Turismo 81 IV telescope from Agena Astro.
-I figured I could use it for those pesky galaxy clusters and large nebulae, which just don't fit in the frame on the big scope.
+I just bought a William Optics GT81 telescope from Agena Astro.
+I figured I could use it for those pesky galaxy clusters and large nebulae that just don't fit in the frame on the big scope.
 When it's not driving the imaging camera it can drive the guiding camera for the LX600.
 After using it for a while, I think it will mostly be used for imaging.

 I'm impressed by the obvious build quality.
 Before converting to auto-focus I tried the 2-speed focuser out.
 Smooth as silk.
 The dew shield slides smoothly, and the lens cap is substantial and also contains a clear Bahtinov mask.
 Everything about the scope feels quality.